LucasDelfino92/morrowindsharp/mw++.md

 ### IN-GAME CONFIGURATION

-Regardless of the extent you've followed this guide through, I recommend making the folllowing in-game adjustments.
+**General adjustments**

+Launch Morrowind and make the following adjustments.

 - Under the **Options** menu, go to the **Video** tab.
 - The **Gamma Correction** slider lets you increase/decrease the brightness of your game.
 I like to play Morrowind with the slider roughly 40-45% of the way from left to right, making the game look less washed out.